variablecolor/sdk/docs/ios-readme.md

 The demo shows how to:

 - Connect to a `ColorInstrument` (ie: a ColorMuse or Spectro 1 device) to make color scans.
-- Download "Products" ie various searchable color content like paint swatches accessable by the SDK key in use
+- Download "Products" ie various searchable color content like paint swatches accessible by the SDK key in use
 - Filter products by various categories/brands/etc
 - Search products by color from a `ColorInstrument` device scan
 - Search products by code/text